Mrs. Wiggs of the Cabbage Patch

 Mrs. Wiggs of the Cabbage Patch is a 1901 novel by American author Alice Hegan Rice, about a southern family humorously coping with poverty.
 It was highly popular on its release, and has been adapted to film several times.
+The early editions of the book carry the author's birth name, Alice Caldwell Hegan.

 Rice was inspired to write the book during her "philanthropic work in a Louisville, Kentucky slum area, where she met an optimistic and cheerful woman" who was a model for the book's main character.

 The book is set in a white turn-of-the-century urban slum, with two somewhat wealthy individuals wanting to help the inhabitants.
 The title character is a widow with three daughters — whom she named after the continents, thinking that geographical names were refined — and two sons, the eldest of whom dies before the middle of the book.

 As of 1997, the book had sold more than 650,000 copies in a hundred printings.

-"Lovey Mary", a sequel by Rice, was published in 1903 and features many of the first book's characters.
+Lovey Mary, a sequel by Rice, was published in 1903 and features many of the first book's characters.